paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 (3) meets other criteria the Commission determines to be in the public interest.

-**(d) Local distribution facilities** The requirements of subsection (b) of this section shall not apply to facilities used in local distribution.
+**(d) Local distribution facilities** The requirements of subsection (b) shall not apply to facilities used in local distribution.

-**(e) Exemption termination** If the Commission, after an evidentiary hearing held on a complaint and after giving consideration to reliability standards established under section 824o of this title, finds on the basis of a preponderance of the evidence that any exemption granted pursuant to subsection (c) of this section unreasonably impairs the continued reliability of an interconnected transmission system, the Commission shall revoke the exemption granted to the transmitting utility.
+**(e) Exemption termination** If the Commission, after an evidentiary hearing held on a complaint and after giving consideration to reliability standards established under section 824o of this title, finds on the basis of a preponderance of the evidence that any exemption granted pursuant to subsection (c) unreasonably impairs the continued reliability of an interconnected transmission system, the Commission shall revoke the exemption granted to the transmitting utility.

 **(f) Application to unregulated transmitting utilities** The rate changing procedures applicable to public utilities under subsections (c) and (d) of [section 824d of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-824d) are applicable to unregulated transmitting utilities for purposes of this section.

-**(g) Remand** In exercising authority under subsection (b)(1) of this section, the Commission may remand transmission rates to an unregulated transmitting utility for review and revision if necessary to meet the requirements of subsection (b) of this section.
+**(g) Remand** In exercising authority under subsection (b)(1), the Commission may remand transmission rates to an unregulated transmitting utility for review and revision if necessary to meet the requirements of subsection (b).

-**(h) Other requests** The provision of transmission services under subsection (b) of this section does not preclude a request for transmission services under [section 824j of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-824j).
+**(h) Other requests** The provision of transmission services under subsection (b) does not preclude a request for transmission services under [section 824j of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-824j).

 **(i) Limitation** The Commission may not require a State or municipality to take action under this section that would violate a private activity bond rule for purposes of [section 141 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section141&num=0&edition=prelim).